 Here’s the thing, though: because Grasshopper plans don’t add more features as you grow, it may not be able to keep up with the advanced business needs of a larger company.
 If your business needs to send faxes, hold video meetings, or integrate with CRM solutions, Grasshopper won’t be able to provide the communication help you need.

 But if you don’t change anything about how you conduct business and only need more numbers and lines, Grasshopper’s a good, cost-effective solution.

 If you have an existing business phone number and want to keep it when you move to Grasshopper, that’s totally doable.

-Businesses looking to port their old numbers should keep in mind, however, that it can take up to two weeks to get your old number connected to your Grasshopper account.
+Keep in mind, though, that it can take up to two weeks to get your old number connected to your Grasshopper account.
 In the meantime, you can keep your customers connected by setting up call forwarding from your old number to the temporary number Grasshopper assigns you when you set up your plan.